Code-Institute-Submissions/HydraExplorer/README.md

 * Home Button always returns user to index.html
 * HE Logo always returns user to index.html
 * Dark mode toggles dark mode on and off, green highlight button works, also logs status to console.
+* Refreshing the page and navigating away, opening a new tab and retrieving page again using localstorage Dark mode status remembered.
 *  All button returns all card selectors to inital state.
 * Singers button displays only users with singer class.
 * Producers button displays only users with producer class.
 * Remixers button displays only users with remixer class.
 * Consultancy button displays only users with consultant class.
 * Hovering over 'singer' 'producer' 'remixers' and 'consultancy' block images changes Hero image to appropriate background image.
+* Handlebars.js - iterates over JSON data and displays correct data and all users displayed without error.
 * Card templating, returns all users in JSON object 'users'
 * Card templating displays correct information for all users: Name, type, genre, location, country and tags.
 * Card templating profile button assigns correct user ID for all users